29 Palms (song): Lyrics

+Music video

+The accompanying music video for "29 Palms" was directed by Nigel Grierson and produced by Danny Fleet for Limelight.
+It was released on 26 April 1993 and shot in the desert, interspersed with vignettes of other characters.

 B-sides

 The CD single featured three non-album songs, "21 Years" and "Dark Moon", both written and performed with singer-songwriter Rainer Ptacek, and a version of "Whole Lotta Love (You Need Love)", also performed with Ptacek.

 Personnel

 Billboard's single review notes "[v]ibrant electro-acoustic guitars" and "a percussive grandeur that includes skillful use of snare, tom-toms, and timpani".
 The musicians are: